By Sue Rodman

 Movies in Atlanta

 When I was a kid, my older brothers would come home from college for Christmas.
 After dinner, they’d take me with them to the movies.
-In the past, Goldstar has had great deals for discount tickets to AMC Theaters.
+In the past, Goldstar has had great deals for discount tickets to AMC Theaters and lots of shows.
 In addition, here is a list of cheap movie theaters in Atlanta – call first to make sure they are open on Christmas Day.

 Bowling in Atlanta